 Just like beef and fish, pork really works well with a few types of wood.
 I have listed my favorite flavor combo below!

 Best Wood for Pulled Pork – My 6 Top Choices

-It might come as a surprise to you that a particular type of wood can vary between the different cuts of meat.
+The best type of wood can vary between the different cuts of meat.
 Hence, the best wood for smoking pulled pork can differ from the ones you should use for pork chops.

 Don’t worry if you find this a little bit confusing, I did too when I really drove deep into pairing my wood with certain cuts.
 In this article, we’ll introduce to you the best woods for smoking pulled pork.

 Pecan ( A good middle ground between strong and fruity)

 Facing the dilemma of whether you should go with a fruity wood or one with a stronger flavor?
 Pecan wood is perfect.